vmware/vic/doc/application_workflow/webserving.md

 ### Deploy to Your VCH

-Now assume that you already have a VCH deployed by vic-machine.
-Then go to the folder where you have the above “docker-compose.yml” file and execute the following command to start the Web-serving application:
+Once you already have a VCH deployed by vic-machine, go to the folder where you have the above “docker-compose.yml” file and execute the following command to start the Web-serving application:
 ```
 $> docker-compose -H VCH_IP:VCH_PORT up –d
 ```
 Here VCH_IP and VCH_PORT can be found from the standard output when you use “vic-machine-create” to launch the VCH.
-Now we are ready to view the Website.
+Now we are ready to view the website.
 Open a browser and navigate to http://web_server:8080.
 You should be able to see the following page:
 ![Web serving demo](images/elgg.png)

 You can login in as the admin user (username: admin; password: admin1234), or register as a new user with a valid email address (Gmail does not work).
-You can also create your own contents, invite friends, or chat with others.
+You can also create your own content, invite friends, or chat with others.
 Enjoy!